-In some cases, congestion on power transmission lines may prevent generation from being delivered to customers in certain areas, resulting in the use of more expensive generation within these constrained zones to meet demand producing a higher price for customers in that zone than outside the zone.
-Financial instruments used to hedge against such congestion costs include financial transmission rights and congestion revenue rights.
-However, some RTO market monitors, notably in the PJM Interconnection (PJM) and California Independent System Operator (CAISO), have expressed concerns in recent years that these financial instruments are providing earnings for financial traders and not providing a sufficient a hedge for load-serving entities.
-Recent changes to CAISO’s congestion revenue rights rules, supported by APPA, have improved the value of this instrument as a hedge for load-serving entities.
+In some cases, congestion on power transmission lines may prevent generation from being delivered to customers in certain areas, resulting in the use of more expensive generation within these constrained zones to meet demand, producing a higher price for customers in that zone than outside the zone.
+Financial instruments may be used to hedge against such congestion costs, but some RTO market monitors have expressed concerns in recent years that these financial instruments are providing earnings for financial traders and not providing a sufficient a hedge for load-serving entities.

 Capacity Markets Operate in Most RTOs

 In addition to energy markets, four of the nation’s seven RTOs operate capacity markets.5 As discussed above, capacity represents a utility’s obligation to have enough generation to meet customer demand at all times.
 Demand can vary widely throughout the year, but the highest demand generally occurs during the hottest and coldest times of the year.
 For planning purposes, the amount of capacity a utility needs is its estimated peak demand plus a reserve margin.
 Utilities operating outside an RTO generally make this calculation on their own.
 Utilities operating inside an RTO generally must meet the capacity requirements calculated for the utility by the RTO.
-Because electric energy is a physical commodity with very little ability to be stored, the need for capacity is primarily met by electric power plants standing ready to provide power.
+Because there is currently limited capability to store electric energy, the need for capacity is primarily met by electric power plants standing ready to provide power.
 This means having a power plant in good working order, with staff and fuel on hand regardless of how much power the plant generates.
-Capacity payments are intended to cover these costs.
+Capacity payments are intended to help cover these costs.
 Large customers can also provide capacity by agreeing to curtail power usage if needed to help the utility avoid running out of power.
 This is called demand response.

 Capacity can be purchased from days to years in advance, depending upon the nature of the RTO market.
 As with energy, capacity can be secured through ownership of a generating unit or through a bilateral contract with a third-party provider (collectively referred to as “self-supply”).
 Capacity can also be purchased through wholesale capacity markets operated by certain RTOs.

-The New York ISO (NYISO), PJM Interconnection (PJM), and ISO New England (ISO-NE) operate mandatory capacity markets.
+Three RTOs, the New York ISO (NYISO), PJM Interconnection (PJM), and ISO New England (ISO-NE), operate mandatory capacity markets.
 These markets are considered mandatory because all capacity used to meet required reserve margins must be purchased through a capacity market auction operated by the RTOs—even capacity that is self-supplied.6

-In contrast to energy markets, several RTO capacity markets (ISO-NE, PJM, and NYISO) also include mechanisms to prop up prices for generators, such as minimum offer price rules (MOPR) and other buyer-side mitigation rules.
-These rules became more restrictive as a result of generation owner backlash against states’ increasing attempts to take control of their energy resource futures beginning about ten years ago with long-term contracts for new natural gas-fired resources.
-These state efforts have expanded to include contracts with new renewable resources and payments to avoid the retirement of certain existing resources, primarily nuclear power plants.
+In contrast to energy markets, several RTO capacity markets (ISO-NE, PJM, and NYISO) also include mechanisms to prop up prices for generators, such as minimum offer price rules (MOPR) and other “buyer-side” market power mitigation rules.
+In general, these rules require electric generating resources to bid into the capacity market auctions at certain minimum prices, even if a generator would be willing to supply capacity at a price lower than the administratively determined minimum price.
+These rules have become progressively more restrictive because of generation owner backlash against states’ increasing attempts to take control of their energy resource futures, including through contracts with new renewable resources and payments to avoid the retirement of nuclear power plants.

 The logical action for state-procured resources is to bid the capacity into the auction at a low or zero price to ensure that the bid price would be less than the clearing price set by the auction.
 There are two reasons for taking this approach.
 First, both parties to a bilateral contract for capacity would be indifferent to the final clearing price set by the market.
 While the purchaser would pay, and the seller would receive, the market clearing price, the seller and purchaser then would make a financial settlement to bring the actual price paid back in line with their bilaterally negotiated price, known as a “contract for differences.”
 If the unit is owned by a utility, then the owner is also indifferent to the price as it is buying and selling the same amount of capacity in the auction.
 Second, under the rules of a mandatory capacity construct, capacity that does not clear the auction is not counted toward the utilities’ reserve margin requirement.
 As a result, the utility’s customers would have to pay for capacity twice: once as part of the long-term contract or other payment to secure that capacity, and then a second time to purchase from the capacity market auction to meet the reserve margin obligation.

 Incumbent generators, however, feared the displacement of existing units by state-procured generation and that lower-cost units would now set the market clearing capacity price, thus reducing their profits.
-PJM sided with the generators—and FERC has sided with PJM.
-As a result, in 2011, PJM greatly strengthened its MOPR under which it replaces low- or zero-price bids from new natural gas plants with a higher price that reflects what PJM says the new plants’ costs should be.
-A state or public power entity seeking to secure new capacity would like that capacity to be bid at a price that will ensure that it clears the RTO’s auction, but the RTO is instead mandating a higher bid that puts that capacity at risk of not clearing the auction.
+In response to generator arguments, FERC has allowed, and even required, the expansion of buyerside mitigation rules in each of the RTOs with mandatory capacity markets.
+These expanded buyer side mitigation measures can interfere with state and local resource decisions because a state or public power entity seeking to secure new capacity would like that capacity to be bid at a price that will ensure that it clears the RTO’s auction, but the RTO is instead mandating a higher bid that puts that capacity at risk of not clearing the auction.
 This does nothing to help build new capacity, but instead simply serves to reward incumbent generators.

 While many of these RTO MOPR changes have been proposed and approved by FERC in reaction to states’ efforts to assert control over power generation resource decisions, they affect all entities, including public power utilities and rural electric cooperatives seeking similar control.
-In sum, significant expansion of the MOPR in PJM, the absence of such an exemption in ISO-NE, and the restrictions on the use of a self-supply exemption in NYISO, all create significant uncertainty for public power’s ability to self-supply in the future.
+These expanded buyer-side mitigation measures create significant uncertainty for public power’s ability to self-supply in the future.